jonnonz1/nz-statute-book/acts/public/1995/births-deaths-marriages-and-relationships-registration-act-1995.md

   (b) receiving any evidence the court thinks fit,—

 ### 85A Health information may be used to correct records
-(1) The chief executive of the department for the time being responsible for administering the New Zealand Public Health and Disability Act 2000 may—
+(1) The chief executive of the department for the time being responsible for administering the Pae Ora (Healthy Futures) Act 2022 may—
   (a) advise the Registrar-General of an apparent omission or error if he or she believes on reasonable grounds that a person's birth or death has not been registered under this Act or has been registered incorrectly; and
   (b) provide to the Registrar-General sufficient information to allow the error or omission to be corrected.
 (2) The Registrar-General may correct birth information or death information in accordance with information provided under this section.